6112-fa25/6112-fa25.github.io/_pages/project/phase_3.md

 ### Code

-Submit your code and tests through Gradescope under Phase 3 using GitHub:
+Submit your code and tests through [Gradescope under Phase 3](https://www.gradescope.com/courses/1099582/assignments/6903365/) using GitHub:

-1. Push your code to your team's repository (`6112-fa25/fa25-team-<TEAM_NUMBER>`)
+1. Push your code to your team's repository (`6112-fa25/fa25-team<TEAM_NUMBER>`)
 2. We recommend creating a separate branch for submission (like `phase3-submission`)
 3. Go to the Phase 3 assignment on Gradescope and select your repository and branch